Chia-Network/chia-docs/docs/09keys/keys-and-signatures.md

 There are two ways in which child keys can be derived from parent keys: hardened and unhardened.

 Hardened keys are the default, and only supported, method in the EIP-2333 spec.
-They are secure, since each key is cryptographically separated -- revealing one key has no impact on the security of its acenstors or siblings.
+They are secure, since each key is cryptographically separated -- revealing one key has no impact on the security of its ancestors or siblings.
 However, hardened keys are limited in functionality, because they can only be derived through private derivation.
 That is, a parent _private_ key can be used to derive a child _private_ key, a parent _public_ key cannot be used to derive a child _public_ key.